thomasfranz/thomasfranz.github.io/index.md

 list_title: Blog posts
 ---

-This is the web page of Thomas Franz, conatining blog posts and pointers to different work-related activities and results produced by them ;)
+This is the web page of Thomas Franz, containing blog posts and pointers to different work-related activities and results produced by them ;)